Shelburne Cultural Council

 Direct Grant Process

 As of FY2023, all grants will be Direct Funded.
 This means they will be funded up front rather than after the project is completed.
 All grant recipients will submit their paperwork for direct payment within two weeks of receiving their approval notification.
 Using the Grant Agreement Form, the grantee will provide payment information and accept the terms and conditions of the grant along with their W-9 Form.
-A Final Report Form must be sent to the Shelburne Cultural Council by the end of the calendar year.
-Failure to send the Final Report Form or, alternatively, return the funds, will result in the grantee being ineligible to apply again until the 2026 grant year.
+A Final Report Form must be sent to the Shelburne Cultural Council within two weeks of completion of project.
+Failure to send the Final Report Form or, alternatively, return the funds, will result in the grantee being ineligible to apply again until the 2028 fiscal year.

 If the grantee does not complete their project as per the Grant Agreement, the grantee must return the funds to the Council.